 - Sebum in dry skin possesses a different chemical composition, and this decreases how tightly it can pack skin cells together, affecting how much water can evaporate from deeper areas of the skin into the air.2-4

 As we have seen, dry skin is caused by an impaired barrier function.
 There are several factors that can lead to an impaired barrier function:

-- Environment: There are several environmental factors that can dry out the skin, including exposure to cold air, dry air, and sunlight, which all can damage the barrier function and cause dry skin.
+- Environment: Exposure to cold air, dry air, and sunlight, can all damage the barrier function and cause dry skin.
 Research has found that the development of dry skin is "associated with the seasons, becoming more prevalent in the winter months when the air is dry."2

-- Repeated washing: Washing the skin too frequently, especially with harsh detergents and soaps, can damage the barrier function because it can damage skin cells and reduce the amount of sebum on the skin.
+- Repeated washing: Washing the skin too frequently, especially with harsh detergents and soaps, can damage the barrier function because it can damage skin cells and reduce the amount of skin oil on the skin.
 Both of these factors weaken the barrier function and can result in dry skin.1,2

 - Genetics: The skin's barrier function is impacted by genetics.
 This means that if your parents are prone to dry skin, you are more likely to be prone to it.